simonmichael/hledger/hledger/Hledger/Cli/Commands/Check.md

   This prevents the use of mis-spelled or outdated account names.
   (Except lot subaccounts, like `:{2026-01-15, $50}`, which are automatically exempt;
   only their base account needs to be declared.)

+Also, strict mode ensures that the `assertions` and `lots` checks run (overriding their ignore flags).

 ### Other checks